-Name Birth Year Current Position Date Nominated Date Re-elected Principal Business Activities and Employment History ^() Department and Financial Counselor and General Manager at the International Monetary Fund (IMF), and between 2003 and 2006, he was Chairman of the Basel Committee on Banking Supervision.
-Raúl Catarino Galamba de Oliveira ^{(5) (6)} 1964 Independent Director 13th March, 2020 Not applicable Independent Chair of the Board of Directors of CTT- Correios de Portugal, S.A. and non-executive director of José de Mello Saúde and José de Mello Capital.
-His career path has been mainly linked to McKinsey & Company, where he was appointed partner in 1995, Director of the Portugal office in 2000, Managing Partner of Global Risk practice between 2013 and 2016, member of the Global Shareholders' Board from 2005 to 2011, member of the Partner Election and Evaluation Committees between 2001 and 2017, member of the Remuneration Committee from 2005 to 2013 and Chairman of the Global Learning Board from 2006 to 2011.
-Belén Garijo López ^{(2) (3) (4)} 1960 Independent Director 16th March, 2012 20th April, 2021 Chair of the Remunerations Committee.
+Name Birth Year Current Position Date Nominated Date Re-elected Principal Business Activities and Employment History ^() and 2006, he was Chair of the Basel's Banking Supervision Committee.
+Raúl Catarino Galamba de Oliveira (5) (6) (7) 1964 Independent Director 13th March, 2020 Not applicable Lead Director of BBVA since April 2022.
+Independent Chair of the Board of Directors of CTT-Correios de Portugal, S.A. and non-executive director of José de Mello Saúde and José de Mello Capital.
+His career path has been mainly linked to McKinsey & Company, where he was appointed partner in 1995, Director of the Portugal office in 2000, Managing Partner of Global Risk practice between 2013 and 2016, member of the Global Shareholders' Board from 2005 to 2011, member of the Global Partner Election and Evaluation Committees between 2001 and 2017, member of the Remuneration Committee from 2005 to 2013 and Chair of the Global Learning Board from 2006 to 2011.
+Belén Garijo López ^{(2) (3) (4)} 1960 Independent Director 16th March, 2012 20th April, 2021 Chair of the Remuneration Committee.
 Chair of the Executive Board and CEO of Merck Group, member of the Board of Directors of L'Oréal and, since 2011, Chair of the International Senior Executive Committee (ISEC) of PhRMA, (Pharmaceutical Research and Manufacturers of America).
 Previously, she was President of Commercial Operations for Europe and Canada at Sanofi Aventis.
-Sunir Kumar Kapoor (6) 1963 Independent Director 11th March, 2016 15th March, 2019 Operating partner at Atlantic Bridge Capital, independent director of Stratio Big Data, non- executive director at Deep Image Analytics, Inc. and at McLaren Technology Adquisition Corporation and advisor to mCloud.
-President and CEO of UBmatrix Inc from 2005 to 2011.
-Executive Vice President and CMO of Cassatt Corporation from 2004 to 2005.
-Oracle Corporation, Vice President Collaboration Suite from 2002 to
+Connie Hedegaard Koksbang 1960 Independent Director 18th March, 2022 Not applicable Independent director at Danfoss A/S and non-executive director at Cadeler A/S. She is also Advisor to the Board of Directors at Gazelle Wind Power Limited.
+Moreover, she participates on an ongoing basis in international forums and organisations and in foundations such as her membership of the Supervisory Board at the European Climate Foundation.
+She is also Chair of the OECD's Round Table on Sustainable Development, a member of the Climate and Environment Advisory Council